 In what is probably an aversion, while the Night's Watch always wears black, and there are indeed anointed knights serving among them, we have not yet seen one dressed in full plate, complete with face-concealing helm, who for some time is unable to be identified by a viewpoint character; given the relatively small size of the organization and that the Night's Watch isn't looked upon highly anymore, it seems we are unlikely to by series end.

 Perhaps the ultimate in-series example is Ser Gregor Clegane, Tywin Lannister's psychotic knight and his main killer.
 He wears black armour, is gigantic, The Dreaded, a Complete Monster and The Brute.
+He's even ordered to harry the Riverlands incognito/ off-the-record.
+Or, as incognito as the only guy his size can possibly manage, at least.

 In Eve Forward's Villains by Necessity, a Black Knight joins the protagonists, who nickname him Blackmail.
 By the end of the book he's revealed to be a legendary paladin who was part of the team of heroes responsible for tipping the Balance Between Good and Evil to the light, and proves his Dark Is Not Evil credentials by sacrificing himself to keep the world from being consumed by the light.